 1. Sharp-shinned Hawk

-Length: 9.4 – 13.4 in
+Length: 9.4-13.4 in

-Weight: 3.1 – 7.7 oz
+Weight: 3.1-7.7 oz

-Wingspan: 16.9 – 22.1 in
+Wingspan: 16.9-22.1 in

-They have copper barring on their white underparts and blue grey feathering on their backs, nape, and crown, giving it a hooded look.
+Sharp-shinned hawks are the smallest accipiters and are fondly referred to as “sharpies.”
+They have copper barring on their white underparts and blue-gray feathering on their back, nape, and crown, giving them a hooded appearance.
 Their eyes are distinctly red.
+Juveniles have a brown back with brown streaking down the chest, and yellow eyes.

 Unlike some larger hawks that swoop down on their prey from high above, these agile hawks are small and quick enough to dart through woods to sneak up on their prey or burst from a tree limb to chase them.
 Because of this, they are known as “pursuit hunters.”
+Songbirds make up the majority of their diet, and because of this they are often seen stalking backyard bird feeders.

-After performing their acrobatics through the trees and catching a meal with their catlike talons, sharpies will take its prey back to a perch and de-feather it.
+After performing their acrobatics through the trees and catching a meal with their talons, sharpies will take its prey back to a perch and de-feather it.
 If the catch is for their mate or nestlings, they will often remove and eat the head first before giving the rest away.

 2. Cooper’s Hawk

-Length: 14.6 – 15.3 in
+Length: 14.6 – 17.7 in

-Weight: 7.8 – 14.5 oz
+Weight: 7.8 – 24.0 oz

-Wingspan: 24.4 – 35.4 in
+Wingspan: 24.4-35.4 in

 Cooper’s hawks are some of the most able and skilled fliers in the bird world.
 Their power, paired with agility and stealth, make them formidable predators and they can shoot through the treetops, chasing prey at super speeds.